244th Rifle Division: Second Battle of Kharkiv

 After a few months of equipping and training in the Stalingrad Military District the division was moved west in March 1942 to enter the Reserve of the Supreme High Command, and then joined the 28th Army in Southwestern Front in April.
 This Army, under command of Lt.
 Gen. D. I. Ryabyshev, also contained the 13th Guards, 38th, 162nd, 169th, and 175th Rifle Divisions, plus a cavalry corps and four tank brigades.

 Marshal Timoshenko, who now commanded Southwestern Front, planned a new offensive to liberate Kharkiv with two shock groups.
 28th Army formed the center of the northern group, with 21st Army to its north and 38th Army to its south.
 Ryabyshev's Army, located northeast of the city and with the bulk of the armor support, was expected to lead the advance.
 The offensive opened at 0630 hours on May 12 with a 60-minute artillery preparation, followed by a 15-20 minute air attack against front line strongpoints and artillery positions.
 The infantry and tanks went over to the attack at 0730, but many German positions remained intact.
 The 244th's initial objective was the village of Nepokrytoe, which was held by elements of the 513th Regiment of the 294th Infantry Division.
-In the event, 28th Army gained only 2-4km in heavy fighting through the day and German forces continued to hold Varvarovka and Ternovaya, hindering the development of the offensive.
+In the event, 28th Army gained only 2–4 km in heavy fighting through the day and German forces continued to hold Varvarovka and Ternovaya, hindering the development of the offensive.

 Overnight, the commander of Army Group South released the 23rd Panzer Division plus two infantry divisions to its 6th Army to join the depleted 3rd Panzer Division as a counterattack force.
 When combat resumed on the morning of May 13 Ryabyshev decided to develop the offensive on his left flank, taking advantage of the gains made by 38th Army the day before.
-The 13th Guards and 244th, backed by the 57th and 90th Tank Brigades, advanced 6km toward Petrovskoe; Istomin's troops took over responsibility for the Peremoga sector, which had been gained by 13th Guards, and seized Hill 207 to secure the Guards' right flank.
+The 13th Guards and 244th, backed by the 57th and 90th Tank Brigades, advanced 6 km toward Petrovskoe; Istomin's troops took over responsibility for the Peremoga sector, which had been gained by 13th Guards, and seized Hill 207 to secure the Guards' right flank.
 By the middle of the day the combined Soviet force had carved out a deep salient threatening Kharkiv, but disconcerting intelligence reports were reaching Ryabyshev about large concentrations of German armor and infantry massing east of the city.
 Early in the afternoon the German grouping struck 38th Army, and 13th Guards was ordered to form a defense facing south.